numbats/monash-slides/README.md

 quarto use template numbats/monash-slides
 ```

-This will install the extension and create an example qmd file that you can use as a starting place for your article.
+This will install the extension and create an example qmd file that you can use as a starting place for your slides.